 About one person walking and one person biking is involved in a collision on Polk Street every single month.
 The SFMTA has spent a full year gathering community input on proposals to address this safety concern, but plans may have hit a snag last week.
 Read our story about what happened at the Middle Polk Street Neighborhood Association meeting on March 18 here: Will the SFMTA address Polk Street Safety?

 Join Your Neighbors to Improve Polk Street

 The SFMTA hosted two Open Houses in 2012 to gather community input and have presented design options to improve bicycle and pedestrian safety on Polk Street.
 You can download the SFMTA's presentation here or visit the SFMTA's Polk Street page for more information.
-There will be additional community meetings in 2013.

 The SF Bicycle Coalition is committed to working with Polk Street neighbors and merchants to improve Polk Street for biking and walking and ensure it thrives as a local commercial corridor.
 We've gone door-to-door to the over 200 businesses multiple times since 2012 and have passed out fliers promoting the SFMTA's community meetings.
 In addition we've reached out to business and neighborhood leaders before every community meeting to ensure they are aware of the community process.

 We recognize there are different viewpoints on how to improve Polk Street and we at the SF Bicycle Coalition want to encourage healthy dialogue among all parties.
 Please continue to shop and dine at all businesses on Polk Street - we want to see a healthy and thriving business corridor on Polk Street and thank you for doing your part to relieve congestion, free up parking spaces for those who really need it and create a more livable community by shopping and commuting by bicycle.
 When you shop, please let any Polk Street business owner or worker know about why improved biking and walking on Polk Street matters to you.